What is diabetic neuropathy?

 - heat intolerance

-If you suspect you might have diabetes, talk to your doctor or call the Diabetes Australia Helpline on 1300 136 588.
+If you suspect you might have diabetes, talk to your doctor or call the National Diabetes Services Scheme (NDSS) Helpline on 1800 637 700.

 What causes diabetic neuropathy?

-It seems that having high levels of sugar in the blood for a long time damages the nerves.
+Having high levels of sugar in the blood for a long time increases the risk of damage to the nerves.
+The worse the diabetes is controlled, the higher the risk.
 High levels of triglycerides, a type of fat found in the blood, can also cause nerve damage.

 Other conditions can play a part, including: